NazarovN001/business-diagrams/README.md

 - Swimlane diagram;
 - State diagram (or state table);
 - Business process diagram in BPMN notation;
-- and also you've already looked at the context diagram (module 1), which is a simplified data flow diagram.
+- and you've already seen the context diagram (Module 1), which is a simplified data flow diagram.

-It should be understood that diagrams can show both the current As-Is state for requirements identification (problem domain in requirements engineering terminology) and the future, projected state To-Be (solution domain).
+It should be understood that diagrams can show both the current As-Is state for requirements identification (problem domain in requirements engineering terminology) and the future, projected To-Be state (solution domain).
 When creating a diagram, you should always understand which domain what you are creating relates to.

 Therefore, before starting the diagram, it is necessary to define the following: